e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

   ```

-The next thing, we need to do it is change the markup.
+The next thing, we need to do is to change the markup.
 It will be looking as the following one:

 ```HTML
 <template>